aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 WHY CHOOSE PIQDROP?

-- Trusted Couriers - All drivers are verified
+- Trusted Couriers - Riders are verified
 - Competitive Pricing - Set your own price for delivery service
 - Fast Delivery - Quick pickup and drop-off
-- Secure Handling - Your packages are safe with us
+- Handling with care
-- 24/7 Support - Help when you need it
+- Support when you need it

 HOW IT WORKS: